mono/SkiaSharp.Extended/docs/api/ui/index.md

 # Overview

-**SkiaSharp.Extended.Controls** is a collection some great Xamarin.Forms controls that may be useful to some apps.
+**SkiaSharp.Extended.UI** is a collection some great Xamarin.Forms controls that may be useful to some apps.

 ## SKImageSourceExtensions